matdoering/bamToFreq/README.md

 The Phred-scaled quality score that is used to select reads/nucleotides that are considered for frequency file generation, is determined via the ```-q``` argument.
 The generation of codon frequency files can be disabled with the ```-c``` argument.
 A different output folder can be specified with the ```-o``` argument.

+## License
+This code is subject to the terms of the Mozilla Public License, v.
+2.0.